Wooden pallets are more than “having a moment”. In recent years, they’ve made their way in and onto nearly surface imaginable.

 14. Built-In Pallet Garden

 Sometimes we’re looking for a creative way to display flowers, or perhaps herbs and plants.
 Check out this unique way of using pallets to work with roses within cedar wood chips.
+Rather than the pallet serving as a raised bed, it’s installed into the ground to let your garden’s soil provide the plants with nutrients.

 15. Pallet Garden Walls